Soil materials for farm dam construction

 Generally suitable materials

-These are materials with suitable characteristics as outlined previously.
+These are materials with suitable characteristics as outlined.
 Depending on the specific characteristics, the construction recommendation would be to compaction well at an appropriate moisture content.

 Tunnel prone materials